Top 5 Signs of Gaining Muscle in Females

 If you notice you’re increasing your number of repetitions every other week and the amount of weight you can lift is increasing gradually every month, it’s safe to say that you are gaining some strength.

-Now, a big asterisk here: you need to make sure you are doing your resistance training with correct form.
-Males are commonly guilty of using momentum rather than strength to be able to say they can do lateral raises with 100 pound dumbbells.
+Now, a big asterisk here: you need to make sure you are doing your resistance training with the correct form.
+Males are commonly guilty of using momentum rather than strength to be able to say they can do lateral raises with 100-pound dumbbells.
 Not only are they not challenging their muscles enough to actually be building real strength, but this also puts them at a dangerous risk for injuring themselves.

 Subpar form can also give females the illusion of getting stronger.
 Especially if you are still figuring out how to lift weights safely and efficiently, or don’t yet have the confidence to navigate the gym.
 However, if you have sought out the right resources, be it video tutorials or a personal trainer, your increase in weight and reps is more reliable.
 This is a solid sign that you are gaining muscle as muscles just cannot grow stronger if they are not growing themselves.